galaxyproject/galaxy-helm/README.md

 helm repo update
 ```

-2. Install the chart with the release name `my-galaxy`:
+2. Install the chart with the release name `my-galaxy`.
+It is not advisable to
+   install Galaxy in the `default` namespace.

 ```console
 helm install my-galaxy-release cloudve/galaxy